Soak It Up! Bagels with Faithful Friends Animal Society's Pet Therapy Teams

 Back by popular demand!
 Come learn about robotic vehicles that researchers in the College of Earth, Ocean, and Environment use to study the ocean, bay and coastal environments.
 See demonstrations of remotely operated vehicles and autonomous surface vehicles, and learn about their deep ocean counterparts.
 Discover how data from aquatic robots and aerial drones can be used together.
 Try your hand at a drone simulator.
 This event is open house so stop in anytime to meet the fleet.

-Visit The South Green and enjoy some family friendly fun!
+Enjoy some family-friendly fun!
+Take pictures at our larger than life selfie station.
+Get your face painted.
+Eat a selfie cookie (you won’t believe how cool these are!).
+Pick up free vintage Alumni Weekend t-shirts.
 Play yard games while listening to We Kids Rock.
-Have some free UDairy ice cream or quench your thirst with delicious old fashioned lemonade while you make a YouDee inspired craft.
-Oh and don’t forget to get your picture taken with our live blue hens.
-All these stations are free and fun ways to enjoy being back on campus.
+Have some free UDairy ice cream or quench your thirst with delicious old fashioned lemonade while you make a YouDee-inspired craft.
+Oh, and don’t forget to get your picture taken with our live blue hens.
+All these activities are free and fun ways to enjoy being back on campus.

 Do you have what it takes to earn big money?
 This fast-paced interactive game emphasizes the importance of self-discipline, planning and making sound choices about getting a good education, spending wisely, saving early and often, and taking prudent risks… plus it’s tons of fun.
 Winners will receive a prize!
 Don’t miss this fun, family event hosted by the Lerner College of Business and Economics.
 Ages 8 and up.